Meet the team. Updated August 2018.

-Research Interests Nanoparticles (Gold, Silver) synthesis&modification, development of rapid test (Lateral flow strip) platforms based on antibody and nucleic acid for pathogen detection, nanobiosensors, Surface Enhanced Raman Scattering (SERS)
+Nanoparticle (gold, silver) synthesis and modification, development of rapid test (lateral flow strip) platforms based on antibody and nucleic acid for pathogen detection, nanobiosensors, Surface Enhanced Raman Scattering (SERS).

-Dr. Bingling Li graduated from Changchun Institute of Applied Chemistry, and joined in Ellington lab in Feb.
-2010 as a post-doctoral research fellow.
+Dr. Bingling Li graduated from Changchun Institute of Applied Chemistry and joined the Ellington Lab in February 2010 as a postdoctoral research fellow.
 Her research interest covers “every aspect” related to DNA based molecular recognition, signal amplification, and signal output.
-Her dream of doing research is developing a commercialized point-of-care device, or whatever analytical device for easy and portable diagnosis.
+Her dream of doing research is developing a commercialized point-of-care device or analytical device for easy and portable diagnosis.

 Worked primarily on two disparate projects.
-One project involves utilizing immuno-therapy to cure cancer.
-The other project is focused on building electronic communication into microbes to build so called "Cyborgcells."
+One project involved utilizing immuno-therapy to cure cancer.
+The other project was focused on building electronic communication into microbes to build so called "Cyborgcells."
 That's right, curing a horrible disease on one hand, creating an apocalyptic scenario on the other.
-Such is the Ellington lab…
+Such is the Ellington Lab…

 Beth Marshall was a technician that worked on repertoire analysis and antibody engineering.